Consider whether a theft of funds has taken place in the following scenario:

 property shall be regarded as belonging to any person….having in it any proprietary right or interest ( Jonathan Herring 2016, ‘Text, Cases and Materials’, 7th ed. p.504).

-Goulding J stated: ‘A person who pays money to another under a factual mistake retains an equitable property in it and the conscience of the other is subject to a fiduciary duty to respect his proprietary rights.’
+Goulding J explained: ‘A person who pays money to another under a factual mistake retains an equitable property in it and the conscience of the other is subject to a fiduciary duty to respect his proprietary rights.’

 And yet, it is not always the case that a mistaken payment triggers an equitable proprietary interest in property as noted in A-G’s Reference ( No 1 of 1983 QB 182).

-As Prof. Graham Virgo explains:
+Prof. Graham Virgo explains:

 ‘the effect of his analysis [ Lord Browne Wilkinson’s analysis in Westdeutsche Landesbank Girozentrale v Islington LBC UKHL 12] of Chase Manhattan Bank is that the fact that the defendant had been unjustly enriched at the expense of the Claimant by virtue of the receipt of a mistaken payment is not sufficient reason to trigger a constructive trust.’
 (Graham Virgo, The Principles of Equity and Trust 2020, 4th ed.
 Oxford, p.276).